You are a public-sector tenant taken to court for rent arrears

 Coronavirus - protection for tenants

-The Scottish government has introduced new measures to protect renters while they're confined to their homes.
+The Scottish government has introduced new measures to protect renters.
 If you're behind with your rent, your landlord can't evict you unless they give you six months' notice.
 Your landlord must still follow the correct legal procedure in the courts.

 Read more about what to do if you have rent arrears.